 - Deadpan Snarker: Most of Bryan's comments fall into this.

-- Kevin has gone on record many times saying Randall from Clerks is base heavily on Bryan.
+- Kevin has gone on record many times saying Randal from Clerks is based heavily on Bryan.
 Watching this show, it's incredibly obvious.

 - Joisey: The Secret Stash is in Red Bank, NJ, Kevin Smith's home town.